bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-*Buddhavaṃsa 1*
+*Buddhavaṁsa 1*

 ## Acknowledging the Teaching<a id="acknowledging"></a>

 After the talk, the person next in seniority after the speaker, chants:

-'Handa mayaṃ dhamma-kathāya / ovāda-kathāya sādhukāraṃ dadāmase.'
+'Handa mayaṁ dhamma-kathāya / ovāda-kathāya sādhukāraṁ dadāmase.'

 *Now let us express our approval of this Dhamma teaching / exhortation.*